edumunozsala/online-gaming-mlops-project/docs/installation.md

 ```bash
 make run-dev-env
 ```
-4. Now, you can **copy the data files in the local folder `data`** to the folders created in S3 automatically, by default the bucket_name is `mlops-zoomcamp-gaming`.
+Now, the script have **copied the data files in the local folder `data`** to the folders created in S3 automatically, by default the bucket_name is `mlops-gaming-dev`.

-You can run the `make` command to copy them automatically if you have aws cli installed:
+if they are not in the bucket, You can run the `make` command to copy them automatically if you have aws cli installed:
 ```bash
 make copy-files-s3
 ```